Voltstro-Studios/UnityWebBrowser/README.md

 # License

-This project is licensed under the LGPL-3.0 License - see the [LICENSE](https://github.com/Voltstro-Studios/UnityWebBrowser/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Voltstro-Studios/UnityWebBrowser/blob/master/LICENSE) file for details.

 # Credits